Employee Wellbeing and the Safer Workspace

 So, despite the infrastructure, cultural and training challenges, smart employers need to consider their options and take action now to prepare staff for the return to the office.
 A failure to do so may not only erode morale, engagement and productivity… it could lead to employee churn.

 Safety, of course, is paramount.
 A torrent of new studies and research reports on the “return to work” correctly underscore employee safety as an overarching theme.
 Then there’s the matter of trust.
 How do you make your staff feel you have taken all the correct steps to safeguard their health and wellness?
 According to a report by Edelman, only half of employees believe office spaces are safe.
-Are you instilling confidence in the workplace, as you consider your plans for reopening or partially reopening in 2021?
+Are you instilling confidence in the workplace, as you consider your plans for reopening or partially reopening?

 The right tech to help deploy in a safe return

-From tracking individuals arriving on premises and advanced sanitation procedures, to ensuring safe numbers, safe distances and employee trust in workplace safety, smart tech can manage the deluge of planning, sanitization, and scheduling challenges organizations face right now.
+From tracking individuals arriving on premises and advanced sanitation procedures, to ensuring safe numbers, safe distances and employee trust in workplace safety, smart tech can manage the deluge of challenges organizations face right now.
 As we continue to roll with these changes, it’s squarely on your shoulders to select the best tools to assist in the implementation of wellness and sanitation measures — ones that will dramatically reduce the risk of exposure in the workplace.